SpecFlowOSS/SpecFlowWiki/Installation.md

 ## Installing the IDE Integration

 The process of installing the IDE Integration packages depends on your IDE.
-For Visual Studio 2010 and above, the easiest way is to search for “SpecFlow” in the online search in the extension manager (**Tools | Extensions and Updates**).
+If you are using Visual Studio, the easiest way is to search for “SpecFlow” in the online search in the extension manager (**Tools | Extensions and Updates**).
 For other IDE integrations and for the direct download links, see the [[Install IDE Integration]] page.

 ## Project Setup